kmarsyd/training.artemis.rds/_episodes/01-intro.md

 > {: .bash}
 {: .solution}

-Now that we have returned to our project folders, create yourself a personal directory in which to work in and change into that directory
+Now that we have returned to our project folders, create yourself a personal directory in which to work in and change in to that directory:

 ~~~
 mkdir hayimdata